The Water Is Wide (song)

-"The Water Is Wide" (also called "O Waly, Waly" or simply "Waly, Waly") is a folk song of British origin.
+"The Water Is Wide" or "The Water Is Deep" (also called "O Waly, Waly" or simply "Waly, Waly") is a folk song of British origin.
 It remains popular in the 21st century.
 Cecil Sharp published the song in Folk Songs From Somerset (1906).

 Themes and construction

 The imagery of the lyrics describes the challenges of love: "Love is handsome, love is kind" during the novel honeymoon phase of any relationship.
 However, as time progresses, "love grows old, and waxes cold".
 Even true love, the lyrics say, can "fade away like morning dew".

 The modern lyric for "The Water Is Wide" was consolidated and named by Cecil Sharp in 1906 from multiple older sources in southern England, following English lyrics with very different stories and styles but the same meter.
 Earlier sources were frequently published as broadsheets without music.
 Performers or publishers would insert, remove, and adapt verses from one piece to another: floating verses are also characteristic of hymns and blues verses.
 Lyrics from different sources could be used with different melodies of the same metre.
 Consequently, each verse in the modern song may not have been originally composed in the context of its surrounding verses nor be consistent in theme.